 devoted teacher and activist for fairness, equality, child welfare and lived by the example of her motto,“If you are not part of the solution, then you are part of the problem!”
 She was active in finding many solutions up until she passed away earlier this year.

-Sonny Causey officiated and wore a kaftan emblazoned with the colors of Kwanzaa: black , red, and green.
-He stood behind a table arrayed with the symbols of the holiday: the mat, the crops, the corn, the candle holder and the seven candles, and the unity cup.
+Sonny Causey officiated and wore a kaftan emblazoned with the colors of Kwanzaa: black, red, and green.
+He stood behind a table arrayed with the symbols of the holiday: the mat, the crops, the corn, the candle holder with the seven candles, and the unity cup.

 After the anthem was sung, Marquis, Aidan, and Cheyenne came up to light the candles and answer questions.
-One candle is lit on each day of Kwanzaa, and in this special celebration they light all seven, but separately acknowledge each one.
-With the candles all lit, it was then time for the Unity Cup – where water from one cup was poured into another after a name of an ancestor or honored person who had passed away was spoken.
+Traditionally one candle is lit on each day of Kwanzaa.
+On this special celebration they light all seven but separately acknowledge each one.
+With the candles all lit, it was then time for the Unity Cup — where water from one cup was poured into another after a name of an ancestor or honored person who had passed away was spoken.
 Names such as Mildred Tudy Johnston, Maya Angelou, Ruby Dee, Michael Jackson, Eric Garner, and Michael Brown were spoken.